Intermodal entanglement in a quantum optical model of HHG due to the back-action on the driving field: Dynamical equations

 In this section, we express the dynamical equations governing the time-evolution of quantum states in a way that is conducive to further analysis.
 Our objective is to capture the leading deviations from the uncorrelated coherent-state product, as expressed in Eq.~(\ref{classical}), induced by the time-evolution under Hamiltonian (\ref{parHam}).
 For this purpose, we prepare a perturbative calculation, by an appropriate unitary transformation and by introducing a suitable interaction picture.

 Our aim is to use transformations that ultimately lead to the perturbative results naturally being expressed in the basis

-Here, and later, $|x,k\rangle$ denotes the displaced number-state $\mathcal{D}(x)|k\rangle$.
-Note that with parameters $J=0,~ \{j_n=0\}_n$, the state corresponds to Eq.~(\ref{classical}).
+Here, and later, $|x,k\rangle$ denotes the displaced number-state $\mathcal{D}(x)|k\rangle$, with the number-eigenvalues denoted with $J$ for the driving mode, and with $j_n$ for the $n$'th harmonic modes, respectively.
+Note that for parameters $J=0,~ \{j_n=0\}_n$, the state corresponds to Eq.~(\ref{classical}).
 Keeping the above in mind, we apply a time-dependent unitary transformation to transform Eq.~(\ref{classical}) to the vacuum-state product

 where the $\Lambda$ operator reads

 Applying this transformation to the Schrödinger-equation governed by Hamiltonian of Eq.~(\ref{parHam}), we get the dynamical equation where the tranformed state is

 and the Hamiltonian reads